A shared vision

 are

-For years, Amazon conservation has been approached from various perspectives, such as the creation of protected areas, regulations, and projects that haven’t always fully incorporated the realities and aspirations of the people who live in its forests.
+For decades, Amazonian conservation has been approached through various perspectives including the creation of protected areas, policies and regulations or projects that have not always fully reflected the realities and aspirations of the people who live in its forests.

-Amanatari was born from a clear conviction: conservation is more sustainable when communities can generate well-being by living off the standing forest.
+Amanatari was founded on a clear conviction: conservation is more sustainable when local communities can generate wellbeing living from standing forests.

-That’s why we work alongside Indigenous communities in the Peruvian Amazon, facilitating the development of productive alternatives that contribute to improving their quality of life and, at the same time, strengthening the conservation of the territories they inhabit.
+That is why we work alongside Indigenous communities in the Peruvian Amazon to develop sustainable, income-generating alternatives that improve quality of life while strengthening the conservation of the territories they steward.

-In many parts of the Amazon, communities face complex decisions to sustain their well-being.
-Protecting the forest often doesn’t generate enough income, while activities that degrade it can offer more immediate economic returns.
+Across much of the Amazon, communities face complex decisions in sustaining their wellbeing.
+Protecting the forest frequently fails to generate sufficient income, while activities that degrade it can offer more immediate economic returns.

-Exceeding certain thresholds can affect rainfall patterns, food security, and the economic stability of millions of people.
+Crossing key thresholds could disrupt rain patterns, undermine food security and destabilize the livelihoods of millions of people.

 Decoración planta

-Our approach is based on a clear idea: when the standing forest generates income for communities, caring for it becomes a possible, sustainable decision and a culturally relevant development alternative.
+Our approach is grounded on a clear idea: when standing forests generate income for the communities, protecting them becomes not only possible, but sustainable – and a culturally relevant pathway for development.

-That’s why we work by integrating three dimensions:
+We operationalize this by integrating three core dimensions:

-• Ancestral knowledge, which sustains the historical relationship with the territory
+• Ancestral knowledge, which supports the long-standing relationships with the territory

-• Applied science, which allows us to understand, measure, and validate processes
+• Applied research, which enables us to understand, measure and validate scientific processes and outcomes

-• Market connection and development of sustainable value chains, through partnerships with the private sector, the State and other key players
+• Market integration and sustainable value chains, developed through partnerships with the private sector, academia, government, and other key actors

-We facilitate processes that bring together communities, science, and allies to build models that can be sustained over time and scale their impact.
+We facilitate processes that bring together communities, science and partners to build models that are both sustainable and scalable.

 How we work

-At Amanatari, we intervene strategically at different stages of the process, depending on the context and existing capacities of each community.
+At Amanatari we intervene strategically at different stages of the development process, adapting to the context and existing capacities in each community.

-In some cases, we incubate initiatives from early stages, exploring new resources and promising products, and strengthening basic conditions, technical capacities, and production processes.
+In some cases, we incubate early stage initiatives, exploring promising resources and promising products while strengthening foundational living conditions, technical capacities and production processes.

-In others, we enhance processes already underway, contributing applied science, technical validation, capacity building, collaboration with partners, and access to opportunities that allow for sustainable scaling.
+In others, we build on existing processes, bringing applied science, technical validation, capacity building, strategic partnerships, and access to market opportunities that enable sustainable scaling.

-Our goal is not to promote the extractive use of the forest, but rather to support communities in generating greater value from their resources and knowledge.
+Our goal is not to promote extractive use of the forest, but to support communities in generating greater value from their resources and knowledge.

 Theory of Change: